 Registering a subsidiary requires the physical presence in Slovenia of all representatives of the parent company.
 It also requires the presence of representatives of your new company if they are not the same people.
 All representatives require a Slovenian tax number and the parent company also needs to obtain a Slovenian tax number.

 The natural persons can obtain a tax number personally at the Slovenian tax office by filling out the DR-02 form.
 They can also authorize a third party to obtain the tax number based on power of attorney.
 To obtain the tax number for the parent company, you would need to request an extract from the business registry of the parent company.
 It cannot be older than 3 months and needs to be dully attested and translated to Slovenian language by a court translator.
 The representative can obtain the tax number for the parent company at the Slovenian tax office by presenting this extract and filling out the form DR-04.
 Also, with this tax number you can authorize a third party to obtain the tax number for you based on power of attorney.

 In addition to the tax numbers, your company would need a business address in Slovenia.
 For company registration, you would need to present a notarized statement of the owner of the business address.
-In it it will state that he allows you to register your company at his address.
+It will state that he allows you to register your subsidiary at his address.

-Lastly, you would need at least 7.500€ founding capital.
-When establishing the subsidiary, you have to transfer this money from the parent company’s bank account to the temporary bank account of your Slovenian company which you are establishing.
+Lastly, you would need at least 7.500€ share capital.
+When establishing the subsidiary, you have to transfer this money from the parent company’s bank account to the temporary bank account of your Slovenian subsidiary which you are establishing.
 You open this bank in the process of company establishment and it requires your physical presence in Slovenia.

 Do not hesitate and contact Data d.o.o. for support in the company registration procedures!

 For more information about opening a subsidiary in Slovenia, you can write to us on our email [email protected].
 You can also contact us over the phone 00386 1 6006 270 or 00386 40 530 718 (Viber, WhatsApp).
 You can also follow us on Facebook.